PhilippeChab/nwscript-ee-language-server/server/tree-sitter/README.md

-# Tree-sitter replacement draft
+# Tree-sitter parser

-This branch replaces the server's TextMate-based parser with Tree-sitter.
+The server uses Tree-sitter to parse NWScript.
 Completion, hover, definition, signature help, workspace indexing, and the installed standalone server use the new implementation.
-There is no alternative parser selected by a flag and no separate PoC adapter.

 The existing include graph, symbol/type resolution, declaration-order and namespace checks, auto-import edits, and compiler diagnostics stay in their existing classes.
 VS Code keeps its TextMate grammar for highlighting.